 - Visiting with an unvaccinated person who is at increased risk of severe illness or death from COVID-19 or who lives with a person at increased risk

-Also, it takes about one to two weeks after the second dose for the vaccine to be fully effective.
+Also, it takes two weeks after the second dose for the vaccine to be fully effective.

 When fully vaccinated, do I still need to be extra cautious?